|

 separate subdirectory:

-| mkdir exhaustive ; mv col_*
+2_exhaustive ; mv col_*

-exhaustive |
+2_exhaustive |

-As an additional exercise you
+As an optional exercise (not

 may do the same